nomech/sn-live-refresh/README.md

 # sn-browser-refresh

-This script is specifically aimed at developers working with ServiceNow portals and widgets and it is designed to be used with `sn-utils` when working in VSCode.
+This script is specifically aimed at developers working with ServiceNow portals and widgets and it is designed to be used with `sn-utils` or other tools that syncs VSCode with ServiceNow.
 It automatically refreshes the browser whenever changes  are detected in the specified directory.

 ### This script